 The University of Strathclyde

-4. The University of Strathclyde is a charitable body, registered in Scotland, with registration number SC015263.
+5. The University of Strathclyde is a charitable body, registered in Scotland, with registration number SC015263.
 The University was established by Royal Charter in 1964, with a history dating back to 1796 and the founding of Anderson's Institute as ‘the place of useful learning’.
-The University’s Strategic Plan 2015-2020 confirms our vision as a leading international technological university inspired by our founding mission as ‘the place of useful learning’, making the world better educated, prosperous, healthy, fair and secure.
+The University’s Strategic Plan 2020-2025 confirms our vision as a leading international technological university inspired by our founding mission as ‘the place of useful learning’, making the world better educated, prosperous, healthy, fair and secure.
 We continue to live by our socially progressive values today, putting sustainability at the heart of our strategy through our commitment to deliver against the United Nations Sustainable Development Goals.

-5. The University’s values capture our ethos: who we are, what we believe in and what we stand for.
+6. The University’s values capture our ethos: who we are, what we believe in and what we stand for.
 Our values set out how we conduct ourselves, how we expect to be treated as part of Strathclyde and how we engage with our partners.
-In delivering our Strategic Plan, and how we act and make decisions guided by these values:
+In delivering our Strategic Plan, and how we act and make decisions, we are guided by these values:

 People-oriented: Committed to our staff and students, providing opportunities and investing in their development.